Gorilla Trekking Eligibility. Can you be allowed to see gorillas? Everything you need to know.

 1. You Must Be 15 Years Or Older

 The biggest restriction to gorilla trekking is age.
 This is strictly enforced as you must show your passport before the beginning of the gorilla trek into the forest.
+You must be 15 years and older to be able to see mountain gorillas in their natural home.

 This often affects people who would want to travel as a family and share the experience with their children or grandchildren.
-The strict rules for seeing gorillas and the possibility of disease transmission is why younger children are not allowed to see gorillas in the wild.
+The strict rules for seeing gorillas and the possibility of disease transmission are why younger children are not allowed to see gorillas in the wild.

 This is to protect both the children and the gorillas.
 Furthermore, gorillas are still wild animals and the unpredictable behaviour of children could trigger their wild side.